torik42/YaLafi/README.md

                 ^^
 ```
 <a name="example-html-report"></a>
-For this result, we presume that definitions of LaTeX package xcolor have
-been loaded.
-Here is the corresponding HTML report
+This is the corresponding HTML report
 (for another example, [see here](#equation-html-report)):

 ![HTML report](figs/shell.png)